Health, Nutrition, and Educational Performance

 Good health and better learning outcomes are closely associated, according to a large number of studies.
 Additionally, the converse has been well documented, with worse educational potential linked to poorer health (shorter life expectancy, higher infectious disease rates and poor self-reported health) (Williams 1990; Winkleby et al. 1992; Woodward et al. 1992).
-Therefore in order to address key education obstacles, REAP is current focusing on malnutrition, specifically micronutrient (iron) deficiencies.
-(Additionally, Seeing is Learning is another REAP focus area, given the high rates of school-aged children who need but do not have eyeglasses.)
+In order to address key education obstacles, REAP is focusing on malnutrition, specifically micronutrient (iron) deficiencies.

-Despite the rising incomes in China as well as government commitment to providing quality education, iron deficiency and anemia rates across rural China still remain high.
-Iron deficiency and anemia lead to compromised ability to learn and poor physical growth, which can impair school performance ultimately resulting in retarded cognitive, motor and academic ability.
-Recent 2008 and 2009 studies in Shaanxi, Ningxia and Qinghai Provinces have shown between 39 to 60% of school aged children in rural China to be anemic.
+Despite rising incomes in China and government commitment to providing quality education, iron deficiency and anemia rates across rural China still remain high.
+Iron deficiency and anemia lead to compromised ability to learn and poor physical growth, which can impair school performance and ultimately result in retarded cognitive, motor and academic ability.
+REAP studies in Shaanxi, Ningxia and Qinghai provinces in 2008 and 2009 found that between 39 and 60 percent of school-aged children in rural China were anemic.

 According to the Food and Agriculture Organization, global hunger has increased since the 1990’s and reached 854 million undernourished people in 2008.
-In developing countries, approximately one of every three children under age five (167 million) is malnourished, and over 50% of child deaths are linked to malnutrition.
-Research efforts exploring malnutrition and human development began around the 1930’s, and have been further extended since then by studies focusing on the impacts of malnutrition on intellectual and cognitive abilities.
-For school-aged children insufficient nutrition, including iron deficiency, can negatively affect educational outcomes significantly through a number of ways.
+In developing countries, approximately one of every three children under age five (167 million) is malnourished, and over 50 percent of child deaths are linked to malnutrition.
+Research efforts exploring malnutrition and human development began in the 1930’s, and have been further extended recently by studies focusing on the impacts of malnutrition on intellectual and cognitive abilities.
+For school-aged children, insufficient nutrition--including iron deficiency--can negatively affect educational outcomes through a number of ways.

 Iron Deficiency Anemia